mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     are copied verbatim to each member.
 If previous values existed in any of the members they will be silently replaced by the ensemble groups version.

-3.  :code:`save_catalog` should be viewed mostly as a convenience method to build the :code:`source` collection from QUAKEML data downloaded from FDSN data centers via obspy's web services functions.   :code:`save_catalog` can be thought of as a converter that translates the contents of a QUAKEML
+3.  :py:meth:`save_catalog <mspasspy.db.database.Database.save_catalog>` should be viewed mostly as a convenience method to build the :code:`source` collection from QUAKEML data downloaded from FDSN data centers via obspy's web services functions.   :code:`save_catalog` can be thought of as a converter that translates the contents of a QUAKEML